Cat that loves company needs a home for Christmas

-Wadars animal charity: Worhting cat that loves company needs a home for Christmas
+Wadars animal charity: Worthing cat that loves company needs a home for Christmas

 Minnie is desperate for somewhere to call home this Christmas, having been handed over the Worthing-based Wadars animal charity as a stray almost six months ago.